 Kayaking & Canoeing

 Jekyll Island’s natural beauty is meant to be explored.
 One of the best ways to experience its intriguing ecosystem is by kayak or canoe.
 The Tidelands Nature Center offers a three-hour guided tour along Jekyll Creek, where an experienced naturalist leads visitors through the island’s salt marshes.
-For self-guided exploration of Rixen Pond, canoe rentals are available at the Tidelands Nature Center.
-Rentals, instruction and guided tours are also available.
+For a self-guided exploration of Rixen Pond, canoe rentals are available at the Tidelands Nature Center.
+Instruction and guided tours are also available.

 Cruising to Amelia Island, FL

 Discover the natural beauty of Amelia Island, with its miles of quartz beaches and rolling sand dunes.
 Fernandina Beach, the island's only city, now harbors a treasure trove of history, antiques, and collectibles.
-Join a walking tour of Centre Street's Historic District, with 50 blocks of restored 19th century Victorian homes and shops.
+Join a walking tour of Centre Street's Historic District, with 50 blocks of restored 19th Century Victorian homes and shops.